- November 6, 2012

 About

-Epic Mickey 2: The Power of Two is a single player action adventure game with a fantasy theme.
+Epic Mickey 2: The Power of Two is a single player role playing shooter game with fantasy, comedy and anime themes.
 It was developed by Junction Point and was released on November 6, 2012.
 It received neutral reviews from critics and mostly positive reviews from players.

 “The story is copied from the first part and if you put one and one together, you basically already know the end from the beginning.”